textbook/express-msgpack/README.md

 $ yarn add express-msgpack
 ```

-If you intend to use an alternative to `msgpack-lite` (see Configuration) you
+If you intend to use an alternative to `@msgpack/msgpack` (see Configuration)
-can add the `--no-optional` flag; it's an optional dependency.
+you can add the `--no-optional` flag; it's an optional dependency.

 Usage
 -----